-NOTE: Many RV appliance manufacturers recommend avoiding butane or butane/propane blends.
+NOTE: If you travel outside the U.S. with your motor home, you may find butane or propane/butane mixtures available in addition to propane.
+Because gas-burning RV appliances are designed to run on propane only, we recommend that you request straight propane only.
 Butane burns about 30 percent hotter than propane and can overheat some appliances, particularly refrigerators, and cause permanent damage.
 Other appliances designed to operate on propane can become sooted and lose efficiency by using butane fuel.